- Oops!Something went wrong.Please try again later.

-Brookline Bancorp's next dividend payment will be US$0.12 per share, and in the last 12 months, the company paid a total of US$0.46 per share.
-Calculating the last year's worth of payments shows that Brookline Bancorp has a trailing yield of 2.9% on the current share price of $15.59.
+Brookline Bancorp's upcoming dividend is US$0.12 a share, following on from the last 12 months, when the company distributed a total of US$0.48 per share to shareholders.
+Calculating the last year's worth of payments shows that Brookline Bancorp has a trailing yield of 2.8% on the current share price of $16.9.
 We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
-That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.
+So we need to investigate whether Brookline Bancorp can afford its dividend, and if the dividend could grow.

 Generally speaking, the lower a company's payout ratios, the more resilient its dividend usually is.